lunarc/lunarc_docs/docs/aurora_modules.md

 module list
 ```

-In a hierachical module naming scheme the command `module avail` is
+In a hierarchical module naming scheme the command `module avail` is
 not as useful as it is in a flat module naming scheme which Lunarc
 deployed on earlier services.
 In many situations `module avail`
 resulted in the desired action, one has to use the `module spider`
-command which is descripted in the text below.
+command which is described in the text below.

 ## Purging the loaded modules